icecoldfire/HomeAssistant-Waveshare-Relay/README.md

    - Click "Add Integration" and search for "Waveshare Relay".
    - Follow the setup wizard to enter the IP address and port of your Waveshare Relay Board.
    - Optionally, enter a custom name for the device to easily identify it.
+   - Optionally, enter the amount of relay channels you device has, we take as default 8.

 ## Troubleshooting